SocietyForArtisticResearch/rc-pandoc-help/06-collaboration.md

 ), it means that the invitation is sent successfully, but has not been yet accepted by the receiver.

+## Realtime collaboration

+For pages created with the graphical editor, you will see the edits of the others directly as they are made, in the other editors (block, html or text-based) you will have to refresh your browser tab to see changes.
+When a tool is being edited by another user, it will get a <span class="blue">blue</span> border.
+When a page is being edited by another user, it will be highlighted in <span class="blue">blue</span>.

 ### Communication with Collaborators

 While collaborating on an exposition, there are several ways of communicating with each other:

+* __chat__ In the graphical exposition editor, you can chat with your collaborators.

 * __Using the note tool__ Notes are the RC equivalent of yellow paper notes.
 	You can simply drag one from the toolbar onto the